zDevelopers/zdevelopers.github.io/content/_index.md

 ## QuartzLib

-Formerly zLib, this is our main library, by far.
+Formerly zLib, this is our biggest library, by far.
 Inside, you'll fine composants to handle common Minecraft plugins patterns, like:

 - powerful and typed configuration module;
 - easier to use commands module;